lj-ditrapani/SWE430/markdown/lesson1.markdown

 In order to create cost-effective software, all developers on a team must be able to easily read and understand each other's code.
 This includes future developers, who may not be on the team yet, but will have to, someday, maintain the code.
 Coding standards can help us achieve this.

 The most prominent component of many coding standards are the naming conventions.
-The naming conventions can apply to variables, functions, classes, and any other constructs used in the language.
+The naming conventions can apply to variables, functions, classes, and any other named constructs used in the language.
 Coding standards can also address the structure and layout of the code.
 For instance, it may define indentation for the body of conditional structures (if statements, while loops, for loops, etc).
 This often involves the use of whitespace to create visually structured code.
 A bad example of the use (or abuse) of white space is the [IOCCC](http://en.wikipedia.org/wiki/IOCCC).